Marciano Vink: Career continued

 Vink's spell with Genoa turned out to be a disappointment.
 He played only 13 matches (2 goals), in a season which saw Genoa narrowly avoid relegation to Serie B. He quickly decided to move back to the Netherlands with top side PSV Eindhoven.
 Although PSV Eindhoven was progressively starting to challenge Ajax for the domination of the Eredivisie, Vink did not play the part his coaches might have had in mind for him as he was often sidelined through injury.
-In 1997 his injury plagued stay with PSV came to a grinding halt as Luís Figo made an uncompromising tackle in the Champions League match FC Barcelona - PSV.
+In 1997, his injury plagued stay with PSV came to a grinding halt as Luís Figo made an uncompromising tackle in the Champions League match FC Barcelona - PSV.
 He spent the next two seasons rehabilitating, but to no avail.
-In 1999 his contract expired and he was not extended.
+In 1999, his contract expired and was not extended.
 He played only 48 matches in 5 seasons and was left with a damaged reputation.
-He decided to join 1st division outfit ADO Den Haag on amateur basis in order to revitalize his career, but only played 5 competition matches.
-After this, one could not help but think that the career of Marciano Vink was over.
-However, Vink showed his resilience by returning to professional football briefly, in order to show the critics that he had just been unlucky in his career and that he was indeed a quality player.
-He played for one more season with the Ajax satellite club Ajax Cape Town.
+He joined 1st division outfit ADO Den Haag on amateur basis to revitalize his career, but only played 5 competition matches.
+After this, one could not help but think that the career of Vink was over.
+However, Vink showed his resilience by returning to professional football briefly, to show the critics that he had just been unlucky in his career and that he was indeed a quality player.
+He played one more season with the Ajax satellite club Ajax Cape Town.
 The 1992 UEFA Cup winner turned out to be a more than welcome addition to the squad.
 In 2002, he permanently retired from professional football and became a player agent.

 International career

 Marciano Vink has capped twice for the Netherlands in 1991, at the height of his career.
-At the age of 20 he was called up by national team coach Rinus Michels for the European Championship qualifier matches for Sweden 1992 against Malta and Finland.
+At the age of 20 he was called up by national team coach Rinus Michels for the European Championship qualifier matches for Sweden 1992, against Malta and Finland.
 He earned two caps in one month, but was never called up again, mostly due to injuries.